Janetfanatic/Fantastic-Four/README.md

 In addition to this preferred model, we also found answers to our three initial questions:

-- Q: Does a higher average daily rate (ADR) mean fewer cancellations?
+- Q: Do bookings made by groups have lower cancellation rates than others?
-- A: No, the ADR of a hotel booking does not have a significant impact on whether or not it will cancel
+- A: Yes, bookings made by groups have lower cancellations and transient (short-term stay) bookings have the highest cancellations.
 - Q: Do hotel reservations from certain countries (country) result in higher cancellations?
 - A: Yes, bookings from some countries will have a much higher rate (percentage) of cancelation but when we looked at the count of cancelations by country, only Portugal stands out.
 This tells us that local hotel bookings made within the country are potentially less planned out in advance and more likely to cancel than bookings made from adjacent or far off countries that require more planning.
 - Q: Does a higher lead time (lead_time) result in more cancellations?